 Public organizations rely on evaluation to demonstrate the relevance and value of their programs and policies.
 However, these organizations often do not have the required capacity to produce quality evaluations and to use them to support decision-making and improve interventions.

-The Canada Research Chair on Policy and Program Evaluation, held by Dr. Isabelle Bourgeois, seeks to better understand the individual and organizational factors that influence the production and use of quality evaluations.
-To this end, three lines of investigation are planned: the first set of studies will focus on measuring organizational evaluation capacity through the application of an online tool developed by Dr. Bourgeois.
+The research work conducted by Dr. Isabelle Bourgeois, seeks to better understand the individual and organizational factors that influence the production and use of quality evaluations.
+To this end, three lines of investigation are underway: the first set of studies will focus on measuring organizational evaluation capacity through the application of an online instruments.
 This diagnostic tool enables organizations to identify and implement evaluation capacity building strategies that are adapted to their current needs.